 This Spotlight, published as part of the June 2022 Recruitment Insights Report, provides an overview of employers' recruitment methods in 2021.

-The reports below cover various topics and have been adapted from the Spotlight sections of the NSC's monthly Recruitment Insights Report.
+The reports below cover various topics and have been adapted from the Spotlight sections of the JSA's monthly Recruitment Insights Report.

 Recruitment difficulty for Truck Drivers (April 2022)

-This month’s Spotlight examines demand for Truck Drivers, and the difficulty employers have in trying to recruit them.
+This report examines demand for Truck Drivers, and the difficulty employers have in trying to recruit them.
 It also reveals the reasons employers gave for their recruitment difficulty, and the impacts that recruitment difficulty for Truck Drivers has had on businesses.

 Job status of employers' recent hires (March 2022)

-This month we present results on the job status of people whom employers recently hired, providing insights into the kinds of positions for which jobless people are most likely to get a job.
+This Spotlight presents results on the job status of people whom employers recently hired, providing insights into the kinds of positions for which jobless people are most likely to get a job.